-Or, in simplified language, a finished basement and each bedroom in a house must have an emergency exit leading to outside the structure.
-This exit or "egress" may be a door or window, but in either case it must follow certain rules governing its size and location.
+Or, in simpler language: a finished basement and each bedroom in a house must have an emergency exit leading to outside the structure.
+This exit or "egress" may be a door or window, but in either case, it must follow certain rules governing its size and location.

-An emergency exit must be able to opened from the inside without using a key or tools, or anything except your hands.
-Grilles, bars, storm windows or screens over emergency exits also must open from the inside without using tools or keys, and also comply with the opening size and location requirements for an emergency exit.
+An emergency exit must be able to be opened from the inside without using a key or tools, or anything except your hands.
+Grills, bars, storm windows, or screens over emergency exits also must open from the inside without using tools or keys, and also comply with the opening size and location requirements for an emergency exit.

 All of this may seem a little confusing, but it's actually not that complicated if we break it down.
 Let's take a look at the different elements of an egress window.

 To qualify as an egress window, a window must meet every one of the following requirements: